MAN: Multi-Action Networks Learning: MAN: Multi-Action Networks Learning

-The Equation \ref{update_I_new} is as the same as the Equation \ref{update_I} mathematically according to the Definition 2, nevertheless the practical result shows that Equation \ref{update_I_new} is better.
-This is perhaps due to the fact that the $Q^I$ action is not executed until the end, meaning it has not yet interacted with the environment, while $Q^{II}$ is the result of a real interaction with the environment.
-Thus, $Q^{II}$ is always corrected with a "ground true" value, but there is a bias in $Q^I$.
-According to the above view, we eventually chose Equation \ref{update_I_new} to update $Q^I$.
+The Equation \ref{update_I_new} is as the same as the Equation \ref{update_I} mathematically according to the Definition 3, nevertheless the practical result shows that Equation \ref{update_I_new} is better.
+This is perhaps due to the fact that the training with Equation \ref{update_I} is scattered, there is no connection between each $Q^k$.
+Otherwise, in Equation \ref{update_I_new}, $Q^k$ is always corrected with the next sub-action value $Q^{k+1}$, which strings up the sub-actions as a whole.
+According to the above view, we chose Equation \ref{update_I_new} to update $Q^k$.